jazio/coriolanus/README.md

 Coriolanus
 ==============================================

-Drupal Installer.
+Drupal PHP Installer.
 It installs the latest Drupal version plus a customizable list of modules.

 Before you get started:
 -----------------------------------------------